 - 9. On machinery, equipment, electrical goods and other accessories intended for use in aircraft and ships.
 The same applies to parts used for repairs or other maintenance of aircraft and ships. - 10.
 On raw materials, components and parts for the production of domestic goods, as well as on packing for such goods.
 If the processing taking place in this country is insignificant, such as packing, repacking, bottling or mixing, the product shall not be considered to be domestic within the meaning of this point.
 The waiver of duty on raw materials or components provided for in this point does not cover goods subject to quantitative duty (A1-duty) in accordance with Annex I to this Law. - 11.
-On raw materials, components and parts for the production of domestic goods subject to quantitative duty (A1-duty) in accordance with Annex I to this Law, as well as on packing for such goods.
-If the processing taking place in this country is insignificant, such as packing, repacking, bottling or mixing, the product shall not be considered to be domestic within the meaning of this point. - 12.
-On rescue gear and rescue equipment, provided that the national organizations of rescue squads certify that said gear and equipment will be used solely for the operation of rescue squads. - 13.
-On machinery, machinery parts and spare parts used in the production of domestic goods. - 14.
-On equipment and media which motion picture studios, video studios and sound studios use in their activities. - 15.
-On seed potatoes, seedlings and other components, raw materials and parts for horticultural production.
+[On raw materials, components and parts subject to quantitative duty (A1-duty) in customs tariff heading numbers 0406.2000, 0701.9009, 1517.1009 and 1905.4000 in accordance with Annex I to this Law and intended for use in domestic products, and for packaging for such products.]
+If the processing taking place in this country is insignificant, such as packing, repacking, bottling or mixing, the product shall not be considered to be domestic within the meaning of this point.